AmtTawsik/City-Finder-Game/README.md

 - Interactive map using Leaflet.
 - Score system based on the accuracy of the player's guesses.
-- Visual feedback with a modal for game over notifications.
 - Responsive design with Tailwind CSS.

 ## Technologies